Care. Gracefully.May 02, 2021

 Fast forward to today.
 A little older and thank god, a little wiser :) I found my key.
 Self-acceptance.
 Self-compassion.
 Self-love.
 Body-Kindness & Motivation.

-No matter how it's called.
+No matter what it's called.
 Being kind to myself worked more than anything else and has helped me to be with my body.
 Hand in hand.
-We are both, loyal like a duracell.
+We are both loyal like a Duracell bunny.